-In June 2021, PETA Science Consortium International and MedTec Biolab, Inc., awarded Dr Charu Chandrasekera, executive director of the Canadian Centre for Alternatives to Animal Methods, a free CelTox Sampler.
+In June 2021, PETA Science Consortium International and MedTec Biolab, Inc., awarded the Canadian Centre for Alternatives to Animal Methods a free CelTox Sampler.
 Manufactured by MedTec Biolab, the device can be used to expose in vitro lung cell models to a variety of substances (e.g. chemicals, cigarette smoke, or nanomaterials) at the air-liquid interface, mimicking human exposure.

-Dr Chandrasekera will use the CelTox Sampler to assess the acute inhalation toxicity of chemicals in vitro using a novel, three-dimensional, bioprinted human respiratory tract tissue model (Alveoli-in-a-Dish) developed at her centre.
+The CelTox Sampler will be used to assess the acute inhalation toxicity of chemicals in vitro using a novel, three-dimensional, bioprinted human respiratory tract tissue model (Alveoli-in-a-Dish) developed at the centre.

 These awards and donations complement the Science Consortium’s ongoing efforts to replace animal use in inhalation testing, including various workshops and webinars.